bufbuild/protobuf-es/docs/runtime_api.md

 simply give an object literal with only the non-default values they want.
 Note that any `T` is assignable to `PartialMessage<T>`.

-For example, let's say you have a protobuf `message Foo`, and want to provide a function to users that process this message:
+For example, let's say you have a protobuf `message Foo`, and you want to provide a function to your users that processes this message:

 ```ts
 export function sendExample(example: PartialMessage<Example>) {